isomerpages/moe-junyuanpri/_about-us/JYPS Message/2024 Principal's Message.md

 Let’s help them dare to try and find different ways to try again if they were to fail the first, second and perhaps even the third time.

 Let’s help them to dare contribute and give to the family, the community, and the nation for a better future for all of us!

+Wishing you a fruitful year in 2024!

+Chan Weng Cheong <br>
+Principal